harucsx/Algorithm-Study/README.md

 ## File name format
     (Website)/(Problem name or number)_(username).c

-    All letters must be in lower case.
+    All characters must be in lowercase except for the first letter of the website name.

     ex) algospot/picnic_johnbae93.c